stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-If a transformer is not present the registry scans the registered types to find a supported supertype:
+If a transformer is not found the registry scans the registered types to find a supported supertype:

 ```java
 private Transformer find(Class<?> type) {